hlxin/tinnet/README.md

 ## Data

-To reproduce our paper, you can download the corresponding datasets following the [instruction](Data). https://github.com/hlxin/tinnet/tree/master/data
+To reproduce our paper, you can download the corresponding datasets following the [instruction](https://github.com/hlxin/tinnet/tree/master/data). https://github.com/hlxin/tinnet/tree/master/data

 ## Authors

-This software was primarily written by [Shih-Han Wang] who was advised by [Prof. Luke E. K. Achenie] and [Prof. Hongliang Xin].
+This software was primarily written by Shih-Han Wang who was advised by Prof. Luke E. K. Achenie and Prof. Hongliang Xin.

 ## License